GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 This bot will show the results of each giveaway into your discord server once all the winners have been locked in, including rolls, sub status, and the chances they had.

-Nearly all features and options are configurable by the streamer adding tons of flexibilty.
+Nearly all aspects are configurable by the streamer adding tons of flexibilty.

 Want to see the log of everything the bot does?
 Got you there too, send a command to the bot and it will send you the whole log of actions that has happened recently.